pamosima/LTROPS-2341_Lab-Guide/Missions/Site 11/Mission 2/README.md

 ## Terraform provider

 :warning:
-:exclamation: Even if we are running Catalyst Center Version 2.3.7.4 in this lab we are still using the dnacenter terraform provider.
-As there are missing ressources in the new catalystcenter provider.
-Make sure to use the following terraform provider and use the exact specified version (as we tested the lab with this version).
+:exclamation: While operating Catalyst Center Version 2.3.7.4 within this lab, we continue to use the dnacenter Terraform provider.
+This choice is motivated by the absence of certain resources in the recently introduced catalystcenter provider.
+It is imperative to utilize the specified Terraform provider and adhere to the exact version mentioned, as the lab has been thoroughly tested with this specific version.

 | Specification | Details                                                                                     |
 | ------------- | ------------------------------------------------------------------------------------------- |